mabyre/docs/VisualStudio/README.md

 ### GitHub in Visual Studio

-It found It not easy to first create repo in GitHub then to use this created repo into Visual Studio.
+I found it's not easy to first create repo in GitHub then to use this created repo into Visual Studio.
 What I found is to create github repo directly in Visual Studio :

 <img style="margin: 10px" src="images/2023-01-30_10h47_24.png" alt="Create Github repo directly in Visual Studio" />